TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 .. _setting-page-tsconfig:

 =====================
-Setting Page TSconfig
+Setting page TSconfig
 =====================

 It is recommended to always define custom page TSconfig in a project-specific :doc:`sitepackage <t3sitepackage:Index>` extension.
-This way the Page TSconfig settings can be kept under version control.
+This way the page TSconfig settings can be kept under version control.

-The options described below are available for setting Page TSconfig in non-sitepackage extensions.
+The options described below are available for setting page TSconfig in non-sitepackage extensions.

 Page TSconfig can be defined globally as
-:ref:`Default Page TSconfig <pagesettingdefaultpagetsconfig>` or for a :ref:`page tree <include-static-page-tsconfig>`, a page and all its subpages.
+:ref:`Default page TSconfig <pagesettingdefaultpagetsconfig>` or for a :ref:`page tree <include-static-page-tsconfig>`, a page and all its subpages.

 It is also possible to set
-:ref:`set Page TSconfig directly in the page properties <pagetsconfig-enter-data>` but this is not recommended anymore.
+:ref:`set page TSconfig directly in the page properties <pagetsconfig-enter-data>` but this is not recommended anymore.

 .. index:: pair: Page TSconfig; Default values
 .. _pagesettingdefaultpagetsconfig:

-Setting the Page TSconfig globally
+Setting the page TSconfig globally
 ==================================

 .. versionadded:: 12.0